HamletTanyavong/Mathematics.NET/docs/guide/autodiff/first-order-reverse-mode.md

 Console.WriteLine(gradient.ToDisplayString());
 ```
-This will print the following to the console:
+This will log the following to the console:
 ```
 [-0.8243135949243512,  -0.13023459678281554, 0.2382974299363868    ]
 ```